-Towards the realization of this program goal, SAUT (Center for Human Rights), The Law School of Tanzania, and EAHRI have planned to conduct CLHRE sessions to HRDs operating in Mwanza, Mara and Simiyu.
-The training will be held for two days on 28th and 29th of August 2023 at the SAUT campus.
+Towards the realization of this program goal, UDSM, EAHRI and the Law School of Tanzania have planned to conduct CLHRE sessions to HRDs operating in Tanga, Dar es Salaam and Coastal Regions.
+The training will be held for two days on 7th and 8th of August 2023.

-1.3 Methodology
+2.1 Methodology

-This is a two-day short course that will be offered physically at the St. Augustine University Premises on 28th and 29th August 2023.
-Throughout this training, facilitators will employ various methods and techniques, including but not limited to; pre and post training survey to the participants, PowerPoint presentations, case studies, dialogues, experience sharing sessions, questions and answers, small group discussions, and energizers.
+This is a two-day short course that will be offered physically at the Law School of Tanzania Premises from 7-8 August 2023.
+Throughout this training, facilitators will employ various methods and techniques including but not limited to; pre and post training survey to the participants, PowerPoint presentations, case studies, dialogues, experience sharing sessions, questions and answers, small group discussions, and energizers.

-A team of experienced trainers and practitioners, including retired judges, advocates, human rights experts, academicians from SAUT, EAHRI, LST as well as government officials from the Ministry of Constitutional and Legal Affairs will facilitate the sessions.
-This session will only accommodate about 50 eligible HRDs selected for this course.
+A team of experienced trainers and practitioners including retired judges, advocates, human rights experts, academicians from faculties of law at UDSM, Law School of Tanzania, EAHRI, as well as government officials from the Ministry of Constitutional and Legal Affairs will facilitate the sessions.
+This session will only accommodate about 60 eligible HRDs selected for this course.

-2.0 Main Objective
+2.2 Main Objective